It's nearly impossible to make ugly millefiori, which is what makes the clay craft such a great fit for kids.

 McDill sells her slice-and-bake canes under the name Silly Millies.
 And she incorporates them into her own sculptures, some of which sell for hundreds of dollars.
 She's partial to mermaids and animals in vivid colors that evoke both flower power and Grandma's crazy patchwork quilt.

-"How do you do that?" asked one child, pointing to a tiny cat face, complete with whiskers and
+"How do you do that?" asked one child, pointing to a tiny cat face, complete with whiskers and less than a half inch across.

 "Well, that's the part that takes 18 years of practice," McDill said.